-- fee will continue not to be charged where the applicant is applying to be reregistered within a month of their removal from the Register, or, on rare occasions, where an administrative error has occurred. - 5.17 We have concluded that it would not be appropriate to introduce discounted fees for unemployed, part time or low income registrants.
+- 5.17 We received a number of comments suggesting that we might consider introducing differential fees for unemployed, part time or low income registrants.
+Some respondents were also concerned about the impact of the readmission fee on those seeking to readmit to the Register, particularly those who had taken career breaks owing to child care commitments or because of illness. - 5.18 We have carefully considered these comments and are sensitive to the concerns that have been expressed.
+However, we consider that it is reasonable to continue charging a fee for readmission which reflects the costs involved.
+This fee will continue not to be charged where the applicant is applying to be reregistered within a month of their removal from the Register, or, on rare occasions, where an administrative error has occurred. - 5.19 We have concluded that it would not be appropriate to introduce discounted fees for unemployed, part time or low income registrants.
 This is because our costs in undertaking our role as a regulator are the same, regardless of whether a registrant is working part time or is on a relatively lower income compared to other registrants.
 We would also be concerned that the costs in implementing a system whereby we would need to verify whether a registrant was working part time or had a low income would inevitably need to be passed on to all registrants.